binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> `meterpreter > getuid`
 G> `Server username: NT AUTHORITY\SYSTEM`
 G>
-G> No issue with anti-virus at all.
+G> No issue with Anti-Virus at all.
-G> That is the easy part done, now you would need to setup persistence, and start moving laterally through the network.
+G> With the easy part done, your next step is to setup persistence, and start moving laterally through the network.

 {icon=bomb}
 G> `meterpreter > exit`